Quantum Mechanics 390-FS2-1MKD

 Students take part in lectures broaden of computer simulations, illustrating transmitted contents.
 They are stimulated for asking the questions and for discussion.

-Written and oral examinations undergo after the end of the course of Quantum Mechanics.
+Oral examinations undergo after the end of the course of Quantum Mechanics.
 They verify acquirement of knowledge.

 Students get the series of questions, exercises and problems for individual and unassisted solving.
 During the course, students present solutions of given problems.
 Lecturer is advised to pay close attention to understanding used concepts and clarity of presentations.
 He stimulates students group for asking the questions and discussions.
 Lecturer tries to create sense of responsibility for team inside the students group and he encourages the group to join work.